theaaronhanks/theaaronhanks/README.md

 ## Current Employment

-I am currently open to work!
-I am in search of a Software Engineer positon building full stack web applications or mobile apps.
-I am a quick learner, and I have had experience learning new frameworks and languages to fit the task at hand.
+I am currently working for SolutionStream as a Software Engineer, helping to develop quality software for one of their many clients.
+I spend my day developing international webpages using Javascript and React.js.

 ## Skills